4GeeksAcademy/machine-learning-content/06-12d-ml_algos/linear-regression.md

 The degree of order to use is a hyperparameter, and we need to choose it wisely.
 Using a high degree of polynomial tries to overfit the data and for smaller values of degree, the model tries to underfit, so we need to find the optimal value of a degree.

-Let's see an example of hoy to implement this with code:
+Let's see an example of how to implement this with code:

 ```py